History of Singapore: 1819: British colony of Singapore

 Raffles arrived in Singapore on 28 January 1819, and soon recognised the island as a natural choice for the new port.
 It lay at the southern tip of the Malay peninsula, near the Straits of Malacca, and possessed a natural deep harbour, freshwater supplies, and timber for repairing ships.
 It was also located along the main trade route between India and China.
-Raffles found a small Malay settlement at the mouth of the Singapore River, with an estimated population of about 150 that consisted of around 120 Malays and 30 Chinese. headed by the Temenggong and Tengku Abdul Rahman.
+Raffles found a small Malay settlement at the mouth of the Singapore River, with an estimated population of about 150 that consisted of around 120 Malays and 30 Chinese, headed by the Temenggong and Tengku Abdul Rahman.
 Around 100 of these Malays had originally moved to Singapore from Johor in 1811 led by the Temenggong.
-The entire island may have a population of 1,000 including the various tribes and Orang Laut (sea gypsies).
+The entire island may have had a population of 1,000 including the various tribes and Orang Laut (sea gypsies).
 The island was nominally ruled by the Sultan of Johor, who was controlled by the Dutch and the Bugis.
 However, the Sultanate was weakened by factional division and Tengku Abdul Rahman and his officials were loyal to Tengku Rahman's elder brother Tengku Long who was living in exile in Riau.
 With the Temenggong's help, Raffles managed to smuggle Tengku Long back into Singapore.
 He offered to recognise Tengku Long as the rightful Sultan of Johor, given the title of Sultan Hussein and provide him with a yearly payment of $5,000 and $3,000 to the Temenggong; in return, Sultan Hussein would grant the British the right to establish a trading post on Singapore.
 The Treaty of Singapore was signed on 6 February 1819 and modern Singapore was born.

 When Raffles arrived, it was estimated that there were around 1,000 people living in the whole of the island of Singapore, mostly local groups that would become assimilated into Malays and a few dozen Chinese.
 The population increased rapidly soon after Raffles' arrival; the first census of 1824 shows that 6,505 out of the 10,683 total were Malays and Bugis.
 Large number of Chinese migrants also started to enter Singapore just months after it became a British settlement, by the census of 1826, there were already more Chinese than Malays excluding Bugis and Javanese.
 Due to continual migration from Malaya, China, India and other parts of Asia, Singapore's population had reached nearly 100,000 by 1871, with over half of them Chinese.
 Many early Chinese and Indian immigrants came to Singapore to work in various plantations and tin mines and they were predominantly male, and large number of them would return to their home countries after they had earned enough money.
 However, an increasingly significant number chose to stay permanently by the early to mid twentieth century, and their descendants would form the bulk of Singapore's population.